avrgeek/avrgeek.github.io/_posts/2015-11-11-chromeready-virtualbox.md

 get the CloudReady to install on a Virtualbox VM, without the need to create a USB bootable drive.

   * Download the latest CloudReady Image.
 Unzip the file to get the ".bin" file
-  * Convirt the bin file into a VirtualBox VDI
+  * Convert the bin file into a VirtualBox VDI

 ```
 VBoxManage convertfromraw cloudready-free-43.1.37.bin cloudready-free-43.1.37.vdi